-We are a Microsoft school and all of our teachers use Windows 10 and the Office applications in class.
-For this reason, we recommend Windows 10 devices, however, MacOS also works with the Office Suite.
+We use Microsoft apps at Westlake and all of our teachers use Windows and the Office applications in class.
+For this reason, we recommend Windows devices, however, MacOS also works with the Microsoft Office Suite of applications.

-- Models change frequently and there are now a number of hybrid tablet/laptop devices.
+Models change frequently and there are now many device types on the market.